the-turing-way/the-turing-way/reproducible_environments.md

 - Installed docker on that machine and tried again.
 It regonised the image wasn't on my local machine and downloaded it
 - Went to "http://localhost:4000/" and the message was there as expected, so success.
 It had run without making the directory and files on my machine.
 - Now looking at [this](https://geohackweek.github.io/Introductory/docker-tutorial_temp/) tutorial **Creative Commons Attribution 3.0 Unported**
 - If I then run `docker run -i -t geohackweek2016/arraystutorial` then that image runs.
 The `-i -t` means that once I hit enter then I get a prefix "root@SHA_type_thing" in the terminal which I can then do standard linux commands with within the container.
+After experimenting with my own images find generally need `/bin/bash` at the end of this command on order to get the terminal as well as the `-i -t`.
+Not 100% sure why it wasn't needed for this example, maybe something in the dockerfile.
-When I do `ls` I see the stuff in the continer which is comletly different to the directory I ran the image in.
+- When I do `ls` I see the stuff in the continer which is comletly different to the directory I ran the image in.
 - Move a file from my computer into the container using
   ```
   sudo docker cp file_name Sha_or_name_of_container:path_to_pyt_file/file_name